2020PB/police-brutality/reports/Minnesota.md

 The Awaijane family who owned a gas station had family and friends protecting their property from looters, when police arrived they were told to go inside.
 The family complied and the event was followed by police shooting rubber bullets and tear gas in to the gas station.

-tags: shoot, rubber-bullets, tear-gas, bystander
+tags: shoot, rubber-bullet, tear-gas, bystander

 id: mn-minneapolis-20